Starflight is Overboard meets Pirates of the Caribbean meets Guardians of the Galaxy. This action-packed space opera seriously has everything!

 GIVE IT TO: HS

-The characters.
+Interesting character backstories.
 There are only a handful of major characters, but every one of them has an interesting backstory.
 Much has happened to the characters long before they all came together, and it all interweaves into this story beautifully.
-I would love to see the next installment written from Cassia and Kane's point of view.
+I would love to see the next installment written from Cassia and Kane’s point of view.
 I loved Solara and Doran and that slow-burning hate-to-love romance.
-Cassia and Kane are equally interesting--I would totally read a prequel of their time on the planet Eturia.
+Cassia and Kane are equally interesting–I would totally read a prequel of their time on the planet Eturia.

 The world-building.
 Great descriptions of the planets.
 I like how some of the planets are desolate and not used at all, and others are vacation zones.
 I would have loved to see some aliens, but I can see where aliens might take away from the rest of this story.
 The bad guys and the good guys are all humans.